Thank you! Your submission has been received!

 Published on

-Before I owned my own centers, I was the Vice President of Operations for a childcare organization during the Great Recession.
-Enrollment was plummeting, and for four years, we fought to protect our teachers.
-We cut janitorial services, reduced administrative salaries, and eliminated bonuses.
-By year four, we had run out of "invisible" cuts.
+Before I owned my own centers, I was VP of Operations for a childcare organization during the Great Recession.
+Enrollment was dropping, and for four years we fought to protect our teachers.
+We cut janitorial services.
+We reduced administrative salaries.
+We eliminated bonuses.
+By year four, we had run out of invisible cuts.
 The choice was layoffs or a company-wide pay cut.

-The owner chose the latter, and I was tasked with delivering the news at our annual training—a day usually reserved for high energy and excitement.
+The owner chose the pay cut.
+I was asked to deliver the news at our annual training — a day usually reserved for high energy and excitement.

-We didn't lose a single staff member that evening or in the months to come.
-By trading uncertainty for a clear recovery plan, we built a bond of loyalty that a recession couldn't break.
-Within a year, our enrollment had rebounded so strongly that we were able to restore every cent of their pay—and add raises on top of it.
+We didn't lose a single staff member that evening, or in the months that followed.
+By trading uncertainty for a clear recovery plan, we built a bond of loyalty a recession couldn't break.
+Within a year, enrollment had rebounded strongly enough that we restored every cent of the pay cut — and added raises on top of it.

 When the stakes are high, your team doesn't need a cheerleader.
 They need an anchor.